Remuneration report for the year 2024

 The remuneration report relates to the remuneration of the employees and managing directors of HANNOVER LEASING GmbH & Co.
 KG, HANNOVER LEASING Investment GmbH, HANNOVER LEASING Finance GmbH and the supervised companies of the Group.
 The designation HANNOVER LEASING Group includes the three aforementioned companies.
 No other companies in the Group had employees at the time of reporting.

-The special requirements for significant institutions pursuant to Section 1 (3) InstitutsVergV and Section 25n of the German Banking Act (Kreditwesengesetz) do not apply to the Hannover Leasing Group, as its total assets have not reached € 5 billion in the last four completed financial years.
-None of the other criteria pursuant to Section 1 (3) InstitutsVergV or Section 25n of the German Banking Act apply either.
+The special requirements for significant institutions pursuant to Section 1 (3) of the German Institutional Tax Regulation (InstitutsVergV) and Section 25n of the German Banking Act (Kreditwesengesetz) do not apply to the Hannover Leasing Group, as its total assets did not reach €15 billion in the last four completed financial years.
+All other criteria pursuant to Section 1 (3) InstitutsVergV and Section 25n Kreditwesengesetz (German Banking Act) also do not apply.
 This is the result of a self-assessment.

 [1] For reasons of better readability, only the masculine form "employee" has been chosen.
 Irrespective of this, both men and women are equally addressed here.